apache/flink/docs/content/release-notes/flink-1.19.md

 Scan table sources can now be set a custom parallelism for performance tuning via the `scan.parallelism` option.
 Currently, only the DataGen connector has been adapted to support that, Kafka connector is on the way.
-Check[https://nightlies.apache.org/flink/flink-docs-master/docs/dev/table/sourcessinks/#scan-table-source](https://nightlies.apache.org/flink/flink-docs-master/docs/dev/table/sourcessinks/#scan-table-source) on how to adapt your custom connectors to it.
+Please check [https://nightlies.apache.org/flink/flink-docs-master/docs/dev/table/sourcessinks/#scan-table-source](https://nightlies.apache.org/flink/flink-docs-master/docs/dev/table/sourcessinks/#scan-table-source) on how to adapt your custom connectors to it.

 #### Adding a separate configuration for specifying Java Options of the SQL Gateway